bukiro/external-dice-roll-connector/README.md

 - Formula: Simply add your formula after `roll.html?roll=`.

-- Roll: You should only send a completed Roll if you have calculated the result in your own app and don't want it calculated again in the session.
+- Roll: You should only send a completed roll if you have calculated the result in your own app and don't want it calculated again in the session.
 See the [Foundry VTT API documentation](https://foundryvtt.com/api/) on how to structure a Roll object.
-Your Roll object should have at least the following attributes:
+Foundry is not designed to accept completed rolls and will generate a new roll, which will be overwritten with your data.
+For best results in Foundry, your Roll object should have at least the following attributes:

-    - `class: "Roll"`
-    - `formula`
+    - `_formula`
     - `terms`
     - `results`
     - `_total` (with the underscore - not `total`)